Archives For family

 Wall art or condo furnishings?
 Hang your bag outside and watch for birds!

-Now you will be ready for International Migratory Bird Day, which is Saturday, May 11, this year.
 Watch the bag for signs that a bird is using the material.
 Look around your neighborhood for nests to see if any bird used the materials to build its nest.
 And have a happy bird day!

 PHOTO: our bird nesting bag in situ